-Our consolidated revenues are primarily derived from three principal sources: (i) sales to franchisees and other third parties of chocolates and other confectionery products manufactured by us (68%-70%-68%); (ii) sales at Company-owned stores of chocolates, other confectionery products and frozen yogurt (including products manufactured by us) (10%-10%-11%) and (iii) the collection of initial franchise, royalties and marketing fees from franchisees (22%-20%-21%).
-For FY 2020, approximately 99% of our revenues were derived from domestic sources, with 1% derived from international sources.
-The figures in parentheses above show the percentage of total revenues attributable to each source for the FY 2020, 2019 and 2018, respectively.
+Our consolidated revenues are primarily derived from three principal sources: (i) sales to franchisees and other third parties of chocolates and other confectionery products manufactured by us (69%-74%-68%); (ii) sales at Company-owned stores of chocolates, other confectionery products and frozen yogurt (including products manufactured by us) (9%-8%-10%) and (iii) the collection of initial franchise, royalties and marketing fees from franchisees (22%-18%-22%).
+For FY 2022, nearly all of our revenues were derived from domestic sources, with approximately 1% derived from international sources.
+The figures in parentheses above show the percentage of total revenues attributable to each source for the FY 2022, 2021 and 2020, respectively.

-COVID-19 Update
+COVID-19

-As discussed in more detail throughout this Annual Report, we have experienced business disruptions resulting from efforts to contain the rapid spread of the novel coronavirus (COVID-19), including the vast mandated self-quarantines and closures of non-essential business throughout the United States and internationally.
-Nearly all stores have been directly and negatively impacted by public health measures taken in response to COVID-19, with nearly all locations experiencing reduced operations as a result of, among other things, modified business hours and store and mall closures.
-As a result, franchisees and licensees are not ordering products for their stores in line with forecasted amounts.
-This trend has negatively impacted, and is expected to continue to negatively impact, among other things, factory sales, retail sales and royalty and marketing fees.
+As discussed in more detail throughout this Annual Report, we have experienced significant business disruptions resulting from efforts to contain the rapid spread of the novel coronavirus ("COVID-19"), including the vast mandated self-quarantines of customers throughout the United States and internationally.
+During FY 2021, nearly all of the Company-owned and franchise stores were directly and negatively impacted by public health measures taken in response to COVID-19, with nearly all locations experiencing reduced operations as a result of, among other things, modified business hours and store and mall closures.
+As a result, franchisees and licensees were not ordering products for their stores in line with historical amounts.
+This trend has negatively impacted, and may continue to negatively impact, among other things, factory sales, retail sales and royalty and marketing fees.
+Although most stores that previously temporarily closed in early 2020 in response to the COVID-19 pandemic have reopened, during FY 2021, approximately 53 stores closed and have not re-opened and the future of these locations is uncertain.
+This closure rate is significantly higher than historical levels.
+As of the date of this report, most stores have met or exceeded pre-COVID-19 sales levels; however, many retail environments have continued to be adversely impacted by changes to consumer behavior as a result of COVID-19.
+Most stores re-opened subject to various local health restrictions and often with reduced operations.
+Strong consumer spending and other macro-economic trends as well as the roll out of vaccines and relaxing of most local health restrictions have resulted in significant increases in sales at our franchise stores during FY 2022.
+Our ability to meet the increase in franchise store demand has been impacted by labor and supply chain constraints.
+We are unsure how the emergence of COVID-19 variants will impact the positive recovery trends.